noahCLZ/CryptoKit/README.md

 # CryptoKit
-A pragmatic Crypto framework for iOS
+A pragmatic crypto framework for iOS, macOS, watchOS, and tvOS